paralax/ColossalOpera/easy/ruth_aaron_pairs.md

 # Input Description

-You'll be given a single integer *N* on one line to tell you how many pairs to read.
+You'll be given a single integer *N* on one line to tell you how many pairs to read, and then that many pairs as two-tuples.
 For example:

     3
     (714,715)